JohnnyElaine/bsc_aif_parallel_pipeline/README.md

     data = np.ndarray
 ```

 During the producers runtime it continuously creates new tasks and stores them in an internal buffer, called the task queue.
-The tasks remain in this queue until a worker requests work via the [Work-API](#work-api).
+The tasks remain in this queue until a worker requests work via the [Work-API](#work-api), consuming the task.
-This implies that if the tasks are produced faster than they are consumed, then the task queue will grow indefinitely until the end of the runtime.
+If the tasks are produced faster than they are consumed, then the task queue will grow indefinitely.
 In order to mitigate this problem the producers acts as a type of [controlling entity](#controlling-entity).
 Meaning that it can manipulate certain parameters to increase/decrease the overall required computational load in order to mitigate the concerns of a growing task queue.

 When the producer has finished it signals all workers to shut down by sending a `Task` with `type=END`

 ### Elasticity
+The producer also monitors and adjusts stream parameters to maintain user-defined QoE under constrained resources
-The producer also serves as a controlling entity regarding elasticity for the rest of the network, holding the information about the current state of the video stream and propagating changes when they occur.
+It tracks information about the current state of the video stream and propagating changes when they occur.
-The secondary goal of the producer is to ensure maximum Quality of Experience (QoE) under the tight resource constraints of an edge computing network.
-Quality of Experience (QoE) in this context defines 3 user-centric parameters:
+The three QoE parameters are:

-- **FPS:** FPS of the video stream
+1. **FPS:** FPS of the video stream
-- **Resolution:** Resolution of the video stream.
+2. **Resolution:** Resolution of the video stream.
-- **Quality:** Grade of the YOLOv11 model used.
+3. **Quality:** Grade of the YOLOv11 model used.

-In order to balance the QoE with the high demand for computational resources, the producer implements certain [Service Level Objectives (SLOs)](#service-level-objectives-slos).
+It aims to:
+- Maximize these parameters
+- While meeting certain [Service Level Objectives (SLOs)](#service-level-objectives-slos): Memory Usage, Task Queue Size

 Under the constraints of the SLOs the producer aims to maximise the following 3 parameters (goals):
 1. keep resolution as close as possible to the source-resolution of the video-stream
 2. keep fps as close as possible to the source-fps of the underlying video-stream
 3. maximize the result of the YOLOv11 inference (Maximize WorkLoad)

-While the producer tries to fulfill the SLOs and maximize parameters (Workload, fps, resolution) at the same time, it is crucial that the SLO are of a much higher priority compared to the parameters.
-Especially since the parameters directly influence the probability of fulfilling the SLOs.
-Maximizing the video stream parameters is more a preference, rather than a priority
+4.
+Keep in mind that higher stream parameters lead to a higher computational demand from the workers.

 #### Video Stream Parameters
-The producers implements elasticity by directly controlling the 3 video stream parameters.

-If the computational resources of the system are not enough to uphold certain Service level objectives (SLOs), then the AIF agent may reduce the video stream parameters by:
+**Stream Parameter Adjustment:** If SLOs are at risk, the producer (via the AIF agent) may:

 - **Quality:** Switch to a different grade YOLOv11 model.
 - **FPS:** Change source stream FPS
 - **Resolution:** Change source stream resolution

-**Goal:** The goal is to maximize QoE (video stream parameters) by utilizing the available resources of distributed system (workers), while fulfilling the given Service Level Objectives (SLOs).

-Keep in mind that higher video stream parameters lead to a higher computational demand from the workers.
+While the producer tries to fulfill the SLOs and maximize parameters (Workload, fps, resolution) at the same time, it is crucial that the SLO are of a much higher priority compared to the parameters.
+Especially since the parameters directly influence the probability of fulfilling the SLOs.
+Maximizing the video stream parameters is more a preference, rather than a priority

 ### Service Level Objectives (SLOs)
-A Service Level Objective (SLO) is a measureable objective that a system can enfoce.
+A Service Level Objective (SLO) is a measureable objective that a system can enforce.
 In this case we choose our SLOs in a way so that the producer can elastically adapt, by changing the 3 quality parameters (Quality, Resolution, FPS)
 The Service Level Objectives (SLOs) are implemented by the Producer in order to ensure the highest possible Quality of Experience (QoE) given the current available resources.
 Possible SLOs include: processing time for x amount frames, energy consumption, buffer size, memory usage, etc.

-A SLO can have 3 types of states:
+SLOs guide the system to maintain QoE within operational limits.
+Each SLO can be in one of three states:
 - **OK:** The SLO is fulfilled
 - **WARNING:** The SLO is fulfilled, but close the the threshold of being unfulfilled
 - **CRITICAL:** The SLO is unfulfilled